 Tiredness is one of the biggest problems with the student lifestyle and it can contribute significantly to my mood.
 I feel more emotional and less capable when I am tired.

 While alcohol is often associated with the student lifestyle, you don't have to drink if you don't want to.
-Most Students' Unions offer a range of social events and activities that are alcohol free.
+Students' Unions and student-led groups offer a range of social events and activities that are alcohol free.
 Remember:

-- be careful if you are taking medication, as it's usually recommended not to drink while taking it
+- Be careful if you are taking medication, as it's usually recommended not to drink or to limit the amount you do drink, while taking it.

 Illegal drugs can also have a serious impact on your mental health.
-See our pages on street drugs for more information, or see Frank for confidential information and advice.
+See our pages on recreational drugs for more information, or see Frank for confidential information and advice.